-- To freely examine or endorse unpopular or controversial ideas appropriate to course content in discussions with students, academic research and publications; nonetheless, the faculty member shall attempt to be accurate and objective and show respect for the opinions of others. - 2.
-To select or recommend the selection of instructional materials for the courses which may contain unpopular or controversial ideas. - 3.
-To speak and write as a citizen, provided that the faculty member recognizes a special obligation as a member of the educational profession and indicates that he or she is not speaking for the College or District.

-- 4. To present all points of view, including library materials of interest, information and enlightenment without regard for the race, nationality, social, political or religious view of the author. - 5.
-To exercise other rights as a faculty member within the structure of state and federal laws protecting such rights.
+- Freely examine or endorse unpopular or controversial ideas appropriate to course content in discussions with students, academic research and publications; nonetheless, the faculty member shall attempt to be accurate and objective and show respect for the opinions of others. - II.
+Select or recommend the selection of instructional materials for the courses which may contain unpopular or controversial ideas. - III.
+Speak and write as a citizen, provided that the faculty member recognizes a special obligation as a member of the educational profession and indicates that they are not speaking for the College or District. - IV.
+Present all points of view, including library materials of interest, information and enlightenment without regard for the race, nationality, social, political or religious view of the author. - V. Exercie other rights as a faculty member within the structure of state and federal laws protecting such rights.